-- 3.1 A conflict of interest occurs when an individual's private interest (or the interest of a member of his or her family) interferes, or appears to interfere, with the interests of the Company as a whole.
-A conflict of interest can arise when an employee, officer, or director (or a member of his or her family) takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
-Conflicts of interest also arise when an employee, officer, or director (or a member of his or her family) receives improper personal benefits as a result of his or her position in the Company. - 3.2 Loans by the Company to, or guarantees by the Company of obligations of, employees or their family members are of special concern and could constitute improper personal benefits to the recipients of such loans or guarantees, depending on the facts and circumstances.
-Loans by the Company to, or guarantees by the Company of obligations of, any director, or executive officer, or their family members, are expressly prohibited.
-Loans by the Company to, or guarantees by the Company of obligations of, any other employee must be approved in advance by the Board of Directors or its designated committee. - 3.3 Whether or not a conflict of interest exists or will exist can be unclear.
-Conflicts of interest should be avoided unless specifically authorized as described in Section 3.4 of this Code. - 3.4 Persons other than directors and executive officers who have questions about a potential conflict of interest or who become aware of an actual or potential conflict should discuss the matter with, and seek a determination and prior authorization or approval from the Company's Senior Vice President and General Counsel.
-A supervisor may not authorize or approve conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first providing the Company's Senior Vice President and General Counsel with a written description of the activity and seeking the prior written approval from the Company's Senior Vice President and General Counsel. - 3.5 Concerns may also be reported (anonymously, if desired) via a third party organization called Lighthouse by calling toll-free 833-770-0040, or using their website: www.lighthouse-services.com/liveventures.
+- 3.1 A conflict of interest occurs when an individual's private interest (or the interest of a member of his or her family) interferes, or even appears to interfere, with the interests of the Company as a whole.
+A conflict of interest can arise when an employee, officer or director (or a member of his or her family) takes actions or has interests that may make it difficult to perform his or her work for the Company objectively and effectively.
+Conflicts of interest also arise when an employee, officer or director (or a member of his or her family) receives improper personal benefits as a result of his or her position in the Company. - 3.2 Whether or not a conflict of interest exists or will exist can be unclear.
+Conflicts of interest should be avoided unless specifically authorized as described in Section 3.3. - 3.3 Persons other than directors and executive officers who have questions about a potential conflict of interest or who become aware of an actual or potential conflict should discuss the matter with, and seek a determination and prior authorization or approval from, their supervisor or the Chief Financial Officer.
+A supervisor may not authorize or approve conflict of interest matters or make determinations as to whether a problematic conflict of interest exists without first providing the Chief Financial Officer with a written description of the activity and seeking the Chief Financial Officer's written approval.
+If the supervisor is himself involved in the potential or actual conflict, the matter should instead be discussed directly with the Chief Financial Officer.

-Subject to the charter of the Audit Committee of the Board of Directors of the Company (the "Audit Committee") or other policy governing related party transactions, directors and executive officers must seek determinations and prior authorizations or approvals of potential conflicts of interest exclusively from the Audit Committee.
+Directors and executive officers must seek determinations and prior authorizations or approvals of potential conflicts of interest exclusively from the Audit Committee.

-4. Compliance; Insider Trading.
+4. Compliance.